urbit/urbit/pkg/hs/urbit-uruk/skew.md

 - It keeps track of whether a boxed value is Unloaded, Saved, or Unsaved.
-It's smart enough to skip writing already Saved values to disk on snapshot write, and it's is smart enough to skip Unloaded values since it assumes they're already on disk.
+It's smart enough to skip writing already Saved values to disk on snapshot write, and it's smart enough to skip Unloaded values since it assumes they're already on disk.
 However, there is no transition from Saved to Unloaded: a full implementation would also have to unpage data under memory pressure;
   this prototype does not do that.